August 25, 2021

 - The COVID-19 pandemic has had mixed effects on employer plans.
 From a positive perspective, it has accelerated the use of virtual health – a trend that is likely here to stay.
 It has also raised awareness of the importance of mental health services across a number of dimensions.

-- Negative impacts, including delays in care and missed screening opportunities, have given rise to late-stage diagnoses due to pent-up demand for and partial resumption of in-person services.
-As a result, employers expect health care costs to rebound or even rise.
+- Negative impacts, including delays in care and missed screening opportunities, have given rise to late-state diagnoses.
+With more people getting preventive screenings and the partial resumption of in-person services, employers expect health care costs to rebound or even rise.

 - Many benefits that employers put in place during the pandemic will become permanent.
 These include expanded telehealth or virtual health offerings (76%), better access to virtual health (68%) and new mental health benefits (62%).

 The effects of COVID-19 continue to hover over the workplace.
 A silver lining, however, is that the pandemic has expanded and accelerated the use of telehealth and virtual health.
 Employers also have a heightened awareness of the need for accessible mental health services, which has led to additional benefits.
 Among these new benefits are more virtual health options to address mental health and emotional well-being gaps.
 On the other hand, employers expect increased health care costs in the coming years because of missed and delayed care during the pandemic.

 COVID-19 Accelerated Virtual Health Offerings

 In response to the pandemic, employers increased virtual health offerings across the board in 2021.
 Eighty-four percent expanded their virtual health services (Figure 1.1).
 This is even more than did so in 2020, when 76% of employers made changes to allow for more virtual services and 71% accelerated telehealth and virtual health options.